Porco Rosso: Plot

-As the crowd leaves, Porco volunteers to lead the air force away and invites Curtis to join him.
-Curtis reacts with surprise and asks Porco to turn around, suggesting that—like Fio—he had briefly seen Marco's true face.
-In the epilogue, Fio narrates as she flies in a jet seaplane that in the end Porco outflies the Italian air force and remains at large; Fio herself became president of the Piccolo company, which is now an aircraft manufacturer; Curtis became a famous actor, and the pirates continued to attend the Hotel Adriano in their old age.
-She does not divulge whether Gina's hope about Porco Rosso was ever realized, saying it is their secret.
-However, a red plane can be seen docked by Gina's garden as the jet flies over the hotel.
+Porco volunteers to lead the air force away and invites Curtis to join him.
+As they walk to their planes, Curtis catches a glimpse of Porco's face and says he has changed; he asks to get a better look and is refused.
+As she flies in a jet seaplane, Fio narrates the epilogue: Porco outflew the Italian air force and remained at large; Fio became president of the Piccolo aircraft company; Curtis became a famous actor, and the pirates continued to attend the Hotel Adriano in their old age.
+She says that whether Gina's hope for Porco Rosso was ever realized is their secret.
+A red seaplane is docked by Gina's garden as Fio flies over the hotel, and a shot of Gina's garden reveals that she is no longer there waiting.

-After the credits, a familiar red seaplane soars in the sky before disappearing into the clouds.

 Cast

+The French dub of the film stars Jean Reno as Porco.

 Production

 The film was originally planned as a short in-flight film for Japan Airlines based on Hayao Miyazaki's manga The Age of the Flying Boat, but grew into a feature-length film.
 The outbreak of war in Yugoslavia cast a shadow over production and prompted a more serious tone for the film, which had been set in Dalmatia.
-The airline remained a major investor in the film, and showed it as an in-flight film well before its theatrical release.
+The airline remained a major investor in the film and showed it as an in-flight film well before its theatrical release.
 Due to this, the opening text introducing the film appears simultaneously in Japanese, Italian, Korean, English, Chinese, Spanish, Arabic, Russian, French, and German.
 Telecom Animation Film Co., Ltd. helped animate the film.

 As with Miyazaki's other films, Joe Hisaishi composed the soundtrack.
 For the soundtrack, Tokiko Kato performs "The Time of Cherries" as well as an original song, "Once in a While, Talk of the Old Days".